 An improved channel switching mechanism with improved statistical properties is newly defined that distributes packet transmissions sequentially over the increased number of up to 250 NB channels.
 The likelihood of sequential NB packet collisions with 802.11 WLAN primary channels is therefore reduced by up to 6.25 fold over NB operation in the 2.4 GHz band [27].
-Periodic NB packet transmissions on fixed channels such as background advertising and control traffic are allocated in 4ab in newly allocated spectrum outside of the channel map used by 802.11 WLAN such that no interference is cast [29].
+Periodic NB packet transmissions on fixed channels such as background advertising and control traffic are allocated in 4ab in newly allocated spectrum outside of the channel map used by 802.11 WLAN such that no interference is cast [18].

-To allow improved spectrum sensing and interference avoidance techniques such as eDAA [32], 4ab newly introduces explicit control over the channel map selection.
+To allow improved spectrum sensing and interference avoidance techniques such as eDAA [20], 4ab newly introduces explicit control over the channel map selection.
 Specifically, when the presence of other radio is attested by in-band or out-of-band methods, 4ab NB devices may exclude possibly conflicting channels in the shared spectrum from access, therefore enabling efficient spectrum sharing with 802.11 WLAN and other radio technologies [32].

-In addition to spectrum sensing techniques for channel map selection, the NBA-MMS ranging protocol specifically suppresses unnecessary packet transmissions following unrecoverable collision events or channel busy assessments when using channel access with LBT/CCA [28].
+In addition to spectrum sensing techniques for channel map selection, the NBA-MMS ranging protocol specifically suppresses unnecessary packet transmissions following unrecoverable collision events or channel busy assessments when using channel access with LBT/CCA [17].
 Ranging exchanges eliminate the airtime overhead created by ACK/NACK control transmissions by disallowing retries of packet transmissions outside of the statically allocated packet slots.
-Instead all packet transmissions are cancelled following a non-recoverable packet error, thereby guaranteeing a fixed upper bound on duty cycle that is set by the 802.15.4ab MAC ranging configuration.
+Instead all packet transmissions are cancelled following a non-recoverable packet error.

-The strict adherence to statically scheduled traffic provides the ability for other radio technologies to easily sense channel occupancy patterns and to avoid interference entirely by adapting an orthogonal schedule.
-Additionally, 4ab actively promotes coordination between radios by introducing periodic broadcast packet transmissions that can be used to reveal channel occupancy patterns and interference avoidance information to other radios without spectrum sensing abilities [34].
+The strict adherence to statically scheduled traffic provides the ability for other radio technologies to sense the channel occupancy patterns and to avoid interference entirely by adapting an orthogonal schedule.
+Additionally, 4ab actively promotes coordination between radios by introducing periodic broadcast packet transmissions that can be used to reveal channel occupancy patterns and interference avoidance information to other radios without spectrum sensing abilities [21].
+The presence of periodic activity enables various techniques to be used to detect the activity: compatible devices that are able to receive the PPDU are one example; devices capable of detecting preamble patterns need not be able to receive and process the entire PPDU; It is in some environments useful to use energy detection, without recognition of the signal structure, to detect activity.
+Which is most effective depends on the environment, application and implementation details.
+This enables 802.11 devices operating in the band to detect the predictable patterns as well as use the scanning features of 802.11 to identify channels and times where clear channel assessment is more likely to return clear.